jeremyjrnt/lab940290/README.md

 Make sure the following prerequisites are met:

-•⁠  ⁠Databricks Account: A Databricks account is required to run this project.
+- **Databricks Account**: A Databricks account is required to run this project.
-•⁠  ⁠Databricks Cluster: A cluster must be configured and started before running the code.
+- **Databricks Cluster**: A cluster must be configured and started before running the code.

 Then, start the cluster and run the code.